Eligibility

 1. Entities banned from doing business with the Government such as entities debarred, suspended, or otherwise excluded from or ineligible for participating in Federal programs are not eligible to apply.
 See also Transparency of Foreign Connections.

-2. The National Energy Technology Laboratory and Idaho National Laboratory are ineligible to participate as a prime applicant or as a team member/sub-recipient on any proposal because of their roles in developing the requirements for the announcement under which this award was granted.
+2. The National Energy Technology Laboratory (NETL) and Idaho National Laboratory (INL) are ineligible to participate as a prime applicant or as a team member/sub-recipient on any proposal because of their roles in developing the requirements for the announcement under which this award was granted.

 Performance of Work in the United States